Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 **PLAYER ACTION:**
 >Do you help her light it?
->If not she chuckles to herself and snaps her fingers, immediately you see a soft glow emanate from the base of the pipe and soft puffs of smoke start to appear.
+>If not she chuckles to herself and snaps her fingers, immediately you see a soft glow emanate from the base of the pipe and puffs of smoke start to appear.

 **The LADY:** "So what can I help you lovely folks with?
 We're all out of silk at the moment I'm afraid... the most recent shipment is heading off to Death's garden later this evening ... so if that's what you're here for I'm afraid you'll have to wait a few days."